This article explains to admins how to create a data job to sync data from an external application to Gainsight.

 In When no matches are found dropdown menu, select a value.

 Note: The selected value determines the action to be performed when no matching records are found.
 The following are options in the When no matches are found dropdown menu:

-In the Summary tab, the details of Direct and Derived Mappings are available.
+In the Summary tab, the details of Direct and Derived Mappings are available in Dataset.

-Once you complete the preparation of the Dataset, navigate to the Configure tab to schedule the job execution.
-For more information on how to Configure the Job, refer to the Configuration of Job or Job Chain Schedule in the Additional Resource section at the end of this article.
+Once you complete the preparation of the dataset, navigate to the Configure step to schedule the job execution.
+For more information on how to Configure the Job, refer to the Configuration of Job or Job Chain Schedule article in the Additional Resources section at the end of this article.